sebasmoles/php-api-myblog/README.md

 ## PHP REST API

 - This is a simple PHP REST API from scratch with no framework.
-- This was built for simple blog use.
-- This manages complete CRUD operations for categories and posts.
+- It was built for a simple blog and manages complete CRUD operations for           categories and posts.

 ## Quick Start